tarwn/lessthandot-hugo/blogs/content/posts/2010-05-19-three-different-ways-of-populating-varia.md

 Okay so that is not really something I want to maintain.
 I guess if you get paid by lines of code written it makes you look good 🙂

-Next up.. a different approach&#8230;
+Next up.. a different approach…

 ## Enter the pivot.